tableflip/pdflippers/readme.md

 ## Usage

 ```
-node render [relative/path/to/file.md] [optional desination]
+node render [relative/path/to/file.md] [optional/destination]
 ```
-The default desination for the generated file is your Desktop
+The default destination for the generated file is your Desktop